-As a nation, we are pretty good at start-ups.
+As a nation, we are pretty good at startups.
 The UK creates more “unicorns” than any other European country.
-A unicorn is a firm set up after 2000, now valued at more than one billion dollars.
-Examples include ASOS, Funding Circle, Just Eat and Zoopla.
+A unicorn is a startup now valued at more than one billion dollars.
+Examples include Zoopla, ASOS, and Just Eat.

 Often, these unicorns are successful because they change the way consumers buy and use things.
-They use technology to provide better services, at lower cost, to grab market share or to develop completely new offerings.
+They provide better services, at lower cost, to grab market share or to develop completely new offerings.